 - Brittany Eldridge, Arts, Humanities, Comparative Literature

-- Elaine Eliopoulos, Psychiatry, Brain Sciences
+- Elaine Eliopoulos, Division of Psychiatry, Brain Sciences

 - Marcel Knöchelmann, Sociology, Social Theory, Information Studies

 - Huan Tong, Built Environment

 - Irene Manzini Ceinar, Environment, Energy and Resources, Built Environment

 - Mohammed Almazrouei, Security and Crime Science, Engineering Sciences

 - Kristina Ulicna, Biosciences

 - Robert Tidswell, Medical Sciences and Life Sciences